khoongwk/tp/docs/UserGuide.md

 ## 6. Glossary

-* **Alphanumeric**: Alphanumeric does not include special characters, it only includes letters a to z (uppercase and lowercase) and digits 0 to 9.
+* **Alphanumeric**: Alphanumeric characters do not include special characters, it only includes letters a to z (uppercase and lowercase) and digits 0 to 9.
 * **Special Characters**: Refers to any of the characters within these set of characters: +!#$%&'*+/=?\`{}~^.-&#124;
+* **GUI**: Graphical User Interface - a system of interactive visual components for computer software.
+* **CLI**: Command Line Interface - processes commands to a computer program in the form of lines of text.

 --------------------------------------------------------------------------------------------------------------------